John B. Weller: Political career

 In 1849 and 1850, he was a member of the commission to establish the boundary line between California and Mexico.
 He was replaced by President Zachary Taylor, a Whig, who first named John C. Frémont.
 After Frémont resigned without beginning his duties, Taylor appointed John Russell Bartlett.

+Move to California

 Weller then settled in California and practiced law.
 When Frémont's term as a U.S. Senator expired on March 3, 1851, the state legislature failed to elect a replacement for the term that started on March 4, so the position remained vacant.
 In 1852, the legislature elected Weller, and he served from January 30, 1852, to March 3, 1857.
 During the 34th Congress he was chairman of the U.S. Senate Committee on Military Affairs.

 After running unsuccessfully for reelection to the Senate, in 1857 he was elected Governor of California and he served from 1858 to 1860.
-As Governor, he intended to make California an independent republic if the North and South divided over slavery, and he personally led an assault on San Quentin Prison to take possession from a commercial contractor.
+As governor, he intended to make California an independent republic if the North and South divided over slavery, and he personally led an assault on San Quentin Prison to take possession from a commercial contractor.